openlegacy/openlegacy-public-ide-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

     ### ResetAccount
     - Set data as input from - [Ractsql json Input](./assets/mock/RactsqlTest/test_ractsqlTest_usecase_1.input.json)
-    - You should see successful respond returned directly from DB2 program.
+    - You should see a successful response returned directly from DB2 program.
     ### ListAccount
     - Set data as input from - [Lactsql json Input](./assets/mock/LactsqlTest/test_lactsqlTest_usecase_1.input.json)
-    - You should see successful respond returned directly from DB2 program.
+    - You should see a successful response returned directly from DB2 program.

     ### OpenAccount
     - Set data as input from - [Oactsql json Input](./assets/mock/OactsqlTest/test_oactsqlTest_usecase_1.input.json)
-    - You should see successful respond returned directly from DB2 program.
+    - You should see a successful response returned directly from DB2 program.

     ### GetAccount
     - Set data as input from - [Gactsql json Input](./assets/mock/GactsqlTest/test_gactsqlTest_usecase_1.input.json)
-    - You should see successful respond returned directly from DB2 program.
+    - You should see a successful response returned directly from DB2 program.

     ### UpdateAccount
     - Set data as input from - [Uactsql json Input](./assets/mock/UactsqlTest/test_uactsqlTest_usecase_1.input.json)
-    - You should see successful respond returned directly from DB2 program.
+    - You should see a successful response returned directly from DB2 program.

     ### DeleteAccount
     - Set data as input from - [Dactsql json Input](./assets/mock/DactsqlTest/test_dactsqlTest_usecase_1.input.json)
-    - You should see successful respond returned directly from DB2 program.
+    - You should see a successful response returned directly from DB2 program.

 ![RUN API](./assets/images/runAPI.gif)

 ## Summary

-In this demo we have presented an end to end integration with  **DB2 Z/OS** using the OpenLegacy IDE within just a few minutes.
+In this demo we presented an end to end integration with  **DB2 Z/OS** using the OpenLegacy IDE within just a few minutes.
 We began by fetching procedure metadata from a DB2 Server, then, based on the metadata, we automatically generated the Java SDK that enables calling the Stored Procedure.
 We then demonstrated the creation of a REST API utilizing the DB2 Stored Procedure SDK.
 We used the IDE to better model and design the API and showed how it works with a standard Swagger page.